-Secondary Years 7 - 10 The secondary years of learning at St Mary’s Parish School are driven by the need to equip students with applicable and transferrable skills.
-The secondary years will focus on the honing and mastery of literacy and numeracy skills.
+Secondary Years 7 - 10 The secondary years of learning at St Mary’s School are driven by the need to equip students with applicable and transferrable skills.
+The secondary years will focus on the mastery of literacy and numeracy skills.
 These skills are explicitly taught across the curriculum and all learning areas by teachers who are committed to each student achieving their potential.
 In years 7 and 8, foundations and experimentation in new areas which we hope will result in life-long pursuits, are established.

-Years 7 and 8 The Year 7 and 8 curriculum at St Mary’s Parish School is underpinned by two guiding visions.
+Years 7 and 8 The Year 7 and 8 curriculum at St Mary’s School is underpinned by two guiding visions.
 The first aims to equip students with the skills they need to succeed in their senior pathway, and the second is to provide a broad range of opportunities for success across a wide variety of learning areas.
 Years 7 and 8 are a time for students to explore and discover their strengths and weakness and likes and dislikes in a supportive and challenging environment.
 All students in Year 7 and 8 study English, Mathematics, Science, Religion, Humanities and Physical Education, Music (Year 7 only) and LOTE (i.e. German) for the entire year.

 Students then undertake one term of subjects from the areas of Technologies and the Arts.
 These learning areas are taught in their distinct disciplines and include: Design Technology (Wood), Information Technology, Food Technology, Design Technology, Art and Drama.
 These taster subjects expose students to a variety of subjects and ensure students are able to make informed choices when narrowing their curriculum in Year 9.